gaelrenoux/tranzactio/README.md

 That's where TranzactIO comes from.
 I wanted a way to use ZIO everywhere, and run the transaction whenever I decided.

 # What's next

 ## API cleanup

 As mentioned above, I'm still figuring out what's the best API for that library.
 I'm pretty happy with how it is right now, but I feel like there's still room for improvement.

+## Tests and samples

+I'll like more tests.
+And the samples definitely need more work.
+They should come with a docker container with a DB, so that they're immediatly runnable.

 ## More wrappers

 I want to add wrappers around more database access libraries.
-I'm looking into Quill right now, I'll probably take a look at Anorm at some point as well.
+I'm looking into Quill, I'll probably take a look at Anorm at some point as well.

 Slick, however, is a problem.
-I tried it, and given the way transactions are handled in Slick I don't think it's doable until this ticket is fixed: https://github.com/slick/slick/issues/1563
+I tried it, and transactions cannot be handled externally using Slick.
+I don't think it's doable until this ticket is fixed: https://github.com/slick/slick/issues/1563